 Sparrows’ overall approach to assessing the adequacy of its internal capital is set out in its ICAAP report.
 The ICAAP involves separate consideration of risks to Sparrows’ capital, combined with stress testing using scenario analysis.
 The level of capital required to cover risks is a function of impact and probability.
 Sparrows assesses impact by modelling the changes in its income and expenses caused by various potential risks over a 1-year time horizon.
 Probability is assessed subjectively.
 In addition, Sparrows has reviewed the outputs of its risk reviews to quantify any risks identified.
 This has identified a number of key business risks, which (having reviewed the guidance in BIPRU 2.2.61-65) Sparrows has classified against the risk categories outlined in FCA rule GENPRU 1.2.30R.

-Sparrows Pillar 2 capital requirement, which is its own assessment of the minimum amount of capital that it believe is adequate against the risks identified, has been assessed as greater than its Pillar 1 requirement.
+Sparrows Pillar 2 capital requirement, which is its own assessment of the minimum amount of capital that it believes is adequate against the risks identified, has been assessed as no greater than its Pillar 1 requirement.

 There is a considerable surplus of reserves above the capital resource requirement deemed necessary to cover the risks identified.